-(Honours) from Calcutta University.
-Shareholdin g in the Company (including shareholding as a beneficial owner) Nil Nil Nil Terms and Conditions of Appointmen t Appointed as Non- Executive Director liable to retire by rotation Appointed as Non- Executive Director liable to retire by rotation As per the resolution at Item No. 4 of the Notice convening this Meeting read with explanatory statement thereto.
-Remuneratio n last drawn Not Applicable Not Applicable Not Applicable Remuneratio n proposed to be paid Not Applicable Not Applicable Not Applicable Relationship with other Directors, Manager and other Key Managerial Personnel of the Not related to any Director or Key Managerial Personnel of the Company Not related to any Director or Key Managerial Personnel of the Company Not related to any Director or Key Managerial Personnel of the Company Company No. of Board meetings attended during FY22 Attended all four meetings held during FY23 Attended one meeting held during FY23 as an invitee and in the capacity of CEO of ZCL.
-Directorship s held in other Indian public limited companies Zuari Cement Limited Nil HeidelbergCement India Limited and Zuari Cement Limited Position of Chairperson / Member in the Nil Nil Committee positions held in
+Qualifications Bachelor's degree in accounting from University of Malaya, Malaysia.
+She is also a CPAregistered with The Malaysian Association of Certified Public Accountants (MICPA) as well as a Chartered Accountant honoured by Malaysian Institute of Accounting (MIA).
+Degree in Electrical Engineering from University of Cagliari in 1990 and Financial Management from Bocconi University, Milan, Italy.
+He has also completed Advanced Management Program from Harvard Business School, Boston, USA.
+Master's degree in International Business and Marketing (E.M.I.B) from Indian Institute of Foreign Trade and a bachelor's degree (Honours) from Calcutta University.
+Shareholding in the Company (including shareholding as a beneficial owner) Nil Nil Nil Terms and Conditions of Appointment Appointed as Non- Executive Director liable to retire by rotation.
+Appointed as Non- Executive Director liable to retire by rotation.
+Appointed as Non- Executive Director liable to retire by rotation.
+Remuneration last drawn Not Applicable Not Applicable Not Applicable Remuneration proposed to be paid Not Applicable Not Applicable Not Applicable Relationship with other Directors, Manager and other Key Managerial Personnel of the Company Not related to any Director or Key Managerial Personnel of the Company.
+Not related to any Director or Key Managerial Personnel of the Company.
+Not related to any Director or Key Managerial Personnel of the Company.

-Committees of Directors of other public limited HeidelbergCement India Limited: - • Chairman of Risk Management Committee; companies in which he/she is a Director • Member of Corporate Social Responsibility Committee Member of Stakeholder Relationship Committee Zuari Cement Limited; and Chairman of Corporate Social Responsibility Committee.
+No. of Board meetings attended during FY24 Attended three meetings held during FY24.
+Not Applicable Attended five meetings held during FY24.
+Directorships held in other Indian public limited companies HeidelbergCement India Limited and Zuari Cement Limited.
+HeidelbergCement India Limited and Zuari Cement Limited.
+HeidelbergCement India Limited and Zuari Cement Limited.
+Position of Chairperson / Member in the Committees of Committee position held in HeidelbergCement India Limited: - Committee position held in HeidelbergCement India Limited: - Committee positions held in HeidelbergCement India Limited: Directors of other public limited companies in which he/she is a Director public Audit Committee.
+Member of Nomination and Remuneration Committee. • Chairman of Risk Management Committee; • Member of Stakeholders Relationship Committee and • Member of Corporate Social Responsibility Committee Committee positions held in Zuari Cement Limited: • Chairman of Corporate Social Responsibility Committee